 By law, the College of Dental Surgeons of Alberta has established a fund to pay for treatment and counselling for patients who allege sexual abuse or sexual misconduct by a dentist.
 There is also a patient relations program that includes training for dentists and College of Dental Surgeons of Alberta staff to prevent and address sexual abuse and misconduct and information to help Albertans understand the complaints process.

 The College of Dental Surgeons of Alberta is also required to post dentists’ discipline history for sexual abuse or misconduct on our public facing website.

 Bill 49 – Labour Mobility Act (awaiting Proclamation)

 The Labour Mobility Act creates a standardized approach to recognizing other provincial credentials and clarifies requirements for Alberta’s professional regulatory authorities.
 This law will apply to an individual who is seeking to be registered in the regulated profession in Alberta that they are currently registered with another provincial regulator, outside of Alberta.
 The Alberta Government is currently drafting the Regulation for this Act.
 The Alberta Government will not proclaim the Act until the Regulation is finalized.

 This Act introduces maximum timeframes for regulatory authorities to make registration decisions after receiving a complete application.
 Regulatory authorities are required to establish an internal review or appeal process for registration decisions within a reasonable timeframe.
 Under the Act, the documentation required to evaluate an applicant is limited to include proof of certification in a Canadian jurisdiction and in any other documentation stated in the Regulation.

-The information on required registration documents and fees is available to the public on the Alberta Dental Association and College website.
+The information on required registration documents and fees is available to the public on the College of Dental Surgeons of Alberta website.